Assessment Committees

 The Academic Programs Assessment Committee (APAC) is a faculty organization committee that oversees the assessment of degree programs.

-Eastern Washington University has a well developed committee structure for the oversight of academic and institutional assessment.
-Two main committees--the Academic Programs Assessment Committee (APAC) and the Institutional Assessment Committee (IAC)--direct assessment.
+Eastern Washington University has a well developed committee structure for the oversight of assessment.
+The Academic Programs Assessment Committee (APAC) directs the assessment of academic programs.

 The General Education Assessment Steering Committee reports jointly to APAC and the General Education Committee (GEC), the Faculty Senate committee responsible for GE curriculum.